unit-io/unitdb/README.md

 ```

 #### Topic isolation
-Topic isolation can be achieved using Contract while putting messages into unitdb or querying messages from a topic.
+Topic isolation can be achieved using Contract while putting messages into tracedb or querying messages from a topic.
 Use DB.NewContract() to generate a new Contract and then specify Contract while putting messages using DB.PutEntry() function.
 Use Contract in the query to get messages from a topic.

 ```
 	contract, err := db.NewContract()

 	messageId := db.NewID()
-	err := db.PutEntry(&unitdb.Entry{
+	err := db.PutEntry(&tracedb.Entry{
 		ID:       messageId,
 		Topic:    []byte("unit8.b.b1"),
 		Payload:  []byte("msg.b.b1.1"),
 		Contract: contract,
 	})
 	....
-	msgs, err := db.Get(&unitdb.Query{Topic: []byte("unit8.b.b1?last=10m", Contract: contract, Limit: 100}))
+	msgs, err := db.Get(&tracedb.Query{Topic: []byte("unit8.b.b1?last=1h", Contract: contract, Limit: 100}))

 ```

 ### Batch operation
-Use batch operation to bulk insert records into unitdb or bulk delete records from unitdb.
+Use batch operation to bulk insert records into tracedb or bulk delete records from tracedb.
 Batch operation also speeds up reading data if batch operation is used then reading records within short span of time while db is still open.
 See benchmark examples and run it locally to see performance of runnig batches concurrently.

 #### Writing to a batch
 Use Batch.Put() to write to a single topic in a batch.
 To write to single topic in a batch specify topic in batch options.

 ```
-	// Writing to single topic in a batch err := db.Batch(func(b *unitdb.Batch, completed <-chan struct{}) error {
+	// Writing to single topic in a batch err := db.Batch(func(b *tracedb.Batch, completed <-chan struct{}) error {
-		opts := unitdb.DefaultBatchOptions
+		opts := tracedb.DefaultBatchOptions
-		opts.Topic = []byte("unit8.b.*?ttl=1m")
+		opts.Topic = []byte("unit8.b.*?ttl=1h")
 		b.SetOptions(opts)
 		b.Put([]byte("msg.b.*.1"))
 		err := b.Write()